akshaankhan2004/DeepChessSoC/README.md

 Dropout regularisation is used to reduce overfitting.
 It is still in training process and the provisional code is available.
 # Problems
-The model seem to give a Test accuracy of 87%, but the training accuracy seems to be 78.86%, considerably low, which means the model is underfitting.
+The model seem to give a Tran accuracy of 87%, but the testing accuracy seems to be 78.86%, considerably low, which means the model is overfitting.